By: Terry Burgess, Midlife Coach

 - Five business days after you mail the introduction letter, follow-up with a phone call to the hiring manager to verify they have received your letter and ask what you need to do to complete your application for employment.
 If your required to leave a message leave just your phone number request a call back concerning a letter you submitted.

-- Seven to Ten business days after you mail the introduction letter, write you cover letter and either hand-deliver or mail it to the hiring manager.
+- Seven to Ten business days after you mail the introduction letter, write your cover letter and either hand-deliver or mail it to the hiring manager.

 If you need help in developing a networking strategy or job search strategy to help you end the frustration of rejection letters and lack of interviews, contact my organization to help you grow and move above the others.
 I have many resources that can be customized to help you.

-Terry is a Career and Executive Leadership, Life Coach with Upward MC in Benton, Kentucky.
+Terry is America’s Mid-life Coach for Men with Upward MC in Benton, Kentucky.
 He can be contacted via e-mail at Terry@upwardmc.com or by phone at 270-493-0967.
 His website can be found at http://www.upwardmc.com